 300 Years Neudeggerhof .
 30 years organic wine.
 Winemaker’s comment

-Roter Veltliner is one of the oldest grape varieties in Austria.
+Roter Veltliner is among the oldest Austrian grape varieties.
 With not even 1% of the Austrian vineyard area, it is an absolute rarity.
 I remember that our grandma told stories about Roter Veltliner and how more than 70 years ago it was the main variety here.
 I’m proud that other local winemakers and I contribute to continue this tradition.

 From vineyard to cellar

-The young vines tend to be very vigorous which decreases with increasing age.
-Tobalance the young vine requires a lot of dexterity; when choosing the right site and regulating the soil correctly, for example in the form of thoughtful seeding.
-We reduce yields by splitting grapes in early summer.
-Thanks to increasingly mindful care of the Roter Veltliner vines, –their genetic material improved significantly, – towards small-berried grapes with high quality and lower growth.
+In it’s youth, Roter Veltliner vines tend to grow very vigorously.
+Although the vigorous grow decreases with age, it is important to handle Roter Veltliner with care just from the beginning: To promote balancit is not only important to chose the right location but also to consider the most suitable soil management, in the form of thoughtful seeding.
+In addition, we reduce yields by splitting grapes in early summer.
+Thanks to increasingly mindful care of the Roter Veltliner vines, their genetic material improved significantly towards small-berried grapes with high quality and lower growth.

 Data and Facts about Roter Veltliner